-Economic Strategic outcome Intended public value outcome or impact · · The policy outlines the Town's approach to mobile food vending and provides certainty and clarity to entrepreneurship. existing and prospective businesses.
+Economic Strategic outcome Intended public value outcome or impact that supports equity, diverse local employment and food vending and provides certainty and clarity to entrepreneurship. existing and prospective businesses.

 Extensive community consultation was undertaken prior to the adoption of the current policy in August 2019.
 This is detailed in Attachment 2.